arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 | A function returning a value and also writing a double somewhere else | `string -> Writer<double, int>`   |
 | A function which depends and updates a shared state                   | `string -> State<MyState, int`    |

+What does "f :: A -> SomeMonad<B>" really mean?
+It means that `f` is a regular, pure function taking a value of type `A` and returning a monadic output value, that is a `B` value enriched by a special type `SomeMonad` modeling some specific extra behavior.
+We will soon find out that this minor change throws a monkey wrench into the works of traditional function application and composition.

-In the next part we will implement some of them.
+In the next part we will implement some of those type.
-In defining those types, we will make sure of 3 important traits:
+In defining them, we will make sure of 3 important traits:

 * that the result will be about *pure functions*, so we will get the benefits of both pure functions, and controlled side effects
 * that the pure calculation and the extra-behavior are not mixed together, so we can tackle them separately